This post may contain affiliate links. To read our affiliate policy, click here.

 The Skin Deep database gives sodium benzoate a rating of 3.
 It is popular not only as a preservative in so-called “organic” and “natural” shampoos but also in processed food.
 According to the EWG, sodium benzoate’s toxicity is low.

 To learn more about sodium benzoate visit here.
 All in all, though not perfect, it is a safer preservative among the alternatives.
-I also rated it at 3 on a scale of 1 to 10 in the Shampoo Rating List.

 The Skin Deep database gives this anti-mold preservative a rating of 3.
 The good thing about potassium sorbate is that it is not an allergen or irritant.
 Food manufacturers use it to preserve their products, too.
 Yet, I do draw your attention to the discovery of one study that potassium sorbate can modify the DNA within white blood cells.